alexaprotasovaa-coder/Smart-Meeting-Room-Booking-API-Documentation/README.md

 # Smart-Meeting-Room-Booking-API-Documentation

-> [!NOTE]  This documentation describes a hypothetical API and focuses on API design and documentation practices rather than a production implementation
+> This documentation describes a hypothetical API and focuses on API design and documentation practices rather than a production implementation

 **Pages:**
 - [Overview](overview.md)